nus-cs2103-AY1718S1/addressbook-level4/collated/main/itsdickson.md

     }

     /**
-     * Changes the theme based on the input theme
+     * Changes the theme based on the input theme.
-     * @param theme
      */
     public void handleChangeTheme(String theme) {
         if (getRoot().getStylesheets().size() > 1) {